ScooloV/bbpedia/docs/core_rules.md

 When throwing a team-mate, range is measured using the range ruler exactly as described on page 48.
 However, when throwing a team-mate, only half of the range ruler is used.
-Therefore the target square will fall into one of the two bands marked on the firrst half of the range
+Therefore the target square will fall into one of the two bands marked on the first half of the range
 ruler:

-« *I:* Quick throw
+I:* Quick throw
-« *II:* Short throw
+II:* Short throw

 Any squares that are beyond the reach of the range ruler or that are intersected by the end of the range ruler are out of range and cannot be